 So, you have decided to apply for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits because you are no longer able to work.
-Or you have not been able to work for a few months, but now you need to apply for benefits.
+Perhaps you have not been able to work for a few months, but now you need to apply for benefits.
 The first step toward receiving benefits is the disability interview.

 What is an SSDI or SSI disability interview?
 It is your first chance to prove to the Social Security Administration (SSA) that your disability, whether physical or mental, is severe enough that you cannot work in any meaningful way and that you require financial assistance.